Stephen Breyer: Other books

 In 2010, Breyer published a second book, Making Our Democracy Work: A Judge's View.
-In it, he argues that judges have six tools they can use to determine a legal provision's proper meaning: (1) its text; (2) its historical context; (3) precedent; (4) tradition; (5) its purpose; and (6) the consequences of potential interpretations.
-Textualists, like Scalia, only feel comfortable using the first four of these tools; while pragmatists, like Breyer, believe that "purpose" and "consequences" are particularly important interpretative tools.
+In it, he argues that judges have six tools they can use to determine a legal provision's proper meaning: (1) text; (2) historical context; (3) precedent; (4) tradition; (5) purpose; and (6) consequences of potential interpretations.
+Textualists, such as Antonin Scalia, feel comfortable using only the first four of these tools, while pragmatists, like Breyer, believe that "purpose" and "consequences" are particularly important interpretative tools.

 Breyer cites several watershed moments in Supreme Court history to show why the consequences of a particular ruling should always be in a judge's mind.
 He notes that President Jackson ignored the Court's ruling in Worcester v.
 Georgia, which led to the Trail of Tears and severely weakened the Court's authority.
 He also cites the Dred Scott decision, an important precursor to the American Civil War.
 When the Court ignores the consequences of its decisions, Breyer argues, it can lead to devastating and destabilizing outcomes.

-In 2015, Breyer released a third book, The Court and the World: American Law and the New Global Realities, examining the interplay between U.S. and international law and how the realities of a globalized world need to be considered in U.S. cases.
+In 2015, Breyer published The Court and the World: American Law and the New Global Realities, which argues that globalization requires that U.S. courts show greater appreciation of foreign and international law.
+On March 26, 2024, Breyer published Reading the Constitution: Why I Chose Pragmatism, Not Textualism.
+In an interview coinciding with its release, he lamented that textualism "will not help achieve the goals of those who write statutes or those who wrote and adopted the Constitution".

-Other views

-In an interview on Fox News Sunday on December 12, 2010, Breyer said that based on the values and the historical record, the Founding Fathers of the United States never intended guns to go unregulated and that history supports his and the other dissenters' views in District of Columbia v.
-Heller.
-He summarized:

-In the wake of the controversy over Justice Samuel Alito's reaction to President Barack Obama's criticism of the Court's Citizens United v.
-FEC ruling in his 2010 State of the Union Address, Breyer said he would continue to attend the address:

-Honors

-Breyer was elected to the American Philosophical Society in 2004.
-In 2007, Breyer was honored with the Distinguished Eagle Scout Award by the Boy Scouts of America.
-In 2018, he was named to chair of the Pritzker Architecture Prize jury, succeeding previous chair Glenn Murcutt.

-In popular culture

-Breyer has appeared as a guest on Stephen Colbert's TV show.
-On the Late Show in September 2021, he discussed the Texas Heartbeat Act and his reluctance to retire.

-Breyer appeared on Fareed Zakaria GPS on CNN in September 2021 where he was questioned on when he planned to retire.
-He promoted his book The Authority of the Court and the Peril of Politics.